Academy of Fine Arts Vienna: History

-In 1872 Emperor Franz Joseph I of Austria approved a statute making the academy the supreme government authority for the arts.
-A new building was constructed according to plans designed by the faculty Theophil Hansen in the course of the layout of the Ringstraße boulevard.
+In 1872, Emperor Franz Joseph I of Austria approved a statute making the academy the supreme government authority for the arts.
+A new building was constructed according to plans designed by Theophil Hansen in the course of the layout of the Ringstraße boulevard.
 On 3 April 1877, the present-day building on Schillerplatz in the Innere Stadt district was inaugurated, the interior works, including ceiling frescos by Anselm Feuerbach, continued until 1892.

-In 1907 and 1908, young Adolf Hitler, who had come from Linz, was twice denied admission to the drawing class.
+In 1907 and 1908, young Adolf Hitler, who had come from Linz, was twice denied admission to the drawing class by academy professor Christian Griepenkerl.
 He stayed in Vienna, subsisting on his orphan allowance, and tried unsuccessfully to continue his profession as an artist.
-Soon he had withdrawn into poverty and started selling amateur paintings, mostly watercolours, for meagre sustenance until he left Vienna for Munich in May 1913 (see also, Paintings by Adolf Hitler).
+Soon he had withdrawn into poverty and started selling his amateur paintings, mostly watercolours, for meagre sustenance until he left Vienna for Munich in May 1913.

-During the Austrian Anschluss to Nazi Germany from 1938–1945, the academy, like other Austrian universities, was forced to purge its staff and student body of Jews and others that fell under the purview of the Nuremberg Racial Laws.
+During the Austrian Anschluss to Nazi Germany from 1938 to 1945, the academy, like other Austrian universities, was forced to purge its staff and student body of Jews and others who fell under the purview of the racially discriminatory Nuremberg Laws.
 After World War II, the academy was reconstituted in 1955 and its autonomy reconfirmed.
-Eduard von Josch, the secretary of the Academy, was dismissed for being a member of the NSDAP.
+Eduard von Josch, the secretary of the academy, was dismissed for being a member of the Nazi Party.
 The academy has had university status since 1998, but retained its original name.
 It is currently the only Austrian university without the word "university" in its name.